 What is a good efficiency for a boiler?

 Now that you know how to determine the energy efficiency of a boiler or furnace, you’re probably wondering “what’s a good AFUE rating?”
-According to the Department of Energy, high-efficiency systems can reach
+According to the Department of Energy, high-efficiency systems can reach up to 98.5% AFUE with mid-efficiency heating systems hovering around 80%.

 Of course, the higher-efficiency boilers and furnaces are ideal, but there are other factors to consider.
 Working with a professional can make it easier to determine the best AFUE for your home’s heating needs.
 Keep in mind that caring for a high-efficiency boiler requires some extra attention.